jdhanju/Random-Number-Letter-Generator/README.md

 # Random-Number-Letter-Generator
-An object that generates random Numbers and Letters
+An program that generates random Numbers and Letters